shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- Display avatars of users and groups in chat sidebar
+- Migrate to PostgresSQL and add avatar url fields to user objects in all models
-- Sucesses message upon successful update of DP
+- Make Direct Message and Channels collapsable.
 - PostgreSQL integration and dummy date creation
 - Custom 404 page
 - Typing events support.